sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

       .. versionchanged:: 8.2

-         The directive option ``:nosignatures:`` was renamed to ``:no-signatures:``.
+         The directive option is superseded by the more general ``:signatures: none``.

-         The previous name has been retained as an alias, but will be deprecated and removed
+         It will be deprecated and removed
          in a future version of Sphinx.

    .. rst:directive:option:: template: filename